hashchange/cloudypass/Readme.md

 You can use the file you find there to restore the local database and the cloud copy.

+### Something failed without an error message

+Unless things have gone wrong on a fairly fundamental level, you will see an error message – either immediately or when you close Keepass.
+But if that doesn't happen, you can check out the error log.
+It is located at

+    [Local .kdbx database dir]\.admin\Logs\sync.error.log

 ## Background

 ##### Which setups has Cloudypass been tested with?